Uraharadono/Vue3WebpackBoilerplateV2/README.md

 - strip-ansi
 - stylelint-config-prettier

+For building production:
+- ora
+- rimraf

 they cause issues that are unable to be fixed for now.
+Mainly because they use import syntax instead of require.

 ## Credits